Bia3/Portfolio/README.md

 # Portfolio
 this is my Portfolio, Resume, and CV

-this Repo the frontend only, and thus contains the files to reproduce the look and feel of the site most of the content is stored in the backend.
+this Repo is the frontend only, and thus contains the files to reproduce the look and feel of the site most of the content is stored in the backend.

 # Licenses and Copyright